An Updated Assessment of Reinforcement Learning for Macro Placement: Acknowledgments

-\begin{acks} We thank David Junkin, Patrick Haspel, Angela Hwang and their colleagues at Cadence and Synopsys for policy changes that permit our methods and results to be reproducible and sharable in the open, toward advancement of research in the field.
-We thank many Google engineers (Azalia Mirhoseini, Anna Goldie, Mustafa Yazgan, Eric Johnson, Roger Carpenter, Sergio Guadarrama, Guanhang Wu, Joe Jiang, Ebrahim Songhori, Young-Joon Lee and Ed Chi) for their time and discussions to clarify aspects of Circuit Training, and to run their internal flow with our data.
-We thank Ravi Varadarajan for early discussions and flow setup, and Mingyu Woo for guidance on RePlAce versions and setup.
-Support from NSF CCF-2112665 (TILOS) and DARPA HR0011-18-2-0032 (OpenROAD) is gratefully acknowledged.
+We thank David Junkin, Patrick Haspel, Angela Hwang and their colleagues at Cadence and Synopsys for policy changes that permit our methods and results to be reproducible and sharable in the open, toward advancement of research in the field.
+We thank many Google engineers, in particular Sergio Guadarrama, Guanhang Wu and Joe Jiang, for clarifying many aspects of Circuit Training, and running their internal {\em CT} flow with our data.
+We thank the anonymous reviewers for their diligence, and community members as well as a reviewer for independently replicating our SA results.
+We thank the San Diego Supercomputer Center for compute resources used in our studies.